Skip to main content

 How long are you entitled to care leave allowance?

-If you work in a company with more than five employees, you are legally entitled to two to a maximum of four weeks of care leave or part-time care leave.
+If you work in a company with more than five employees, you are legally entitled to two to four weeks of care leave or part-time care leave.
 You can agree an extension during this period.
 These four weeks count toward the maximum statutory entitlement of three months of care leave or part-time care leave.
 During the first four weeks, you are protected from dismissal.
-If you wish to take than 4 weeks of care leave or part-time care leave, this must be mutually agreed with your employer.
+If you wish to take more than 4 weeks of care leave or part-time care leave, this must be mutually agreed with your employer.

 How long are you entitled to family hospice leave?